silnrsi/font-gentium/documentation/source/features.md

 *Please note that Graphite support has been removed in the current release, but continues to be available in the version 5 fonts.
 See our [Previous Versions archive](http://software.sil.org/gentium/download/previous-versions).*

 This page uses web fonts (WOFF2) to demonstrate font features and should display correctly in all modern browsers.
-For a more concise example of how to use Gentium Plus as a web font see *GentiumPlus-webfont-example.html* in the font package *web* folder.
-For detailed information see [Using SIL Fonts on Web Pages](http://software.sil.org/fonts/webfonts).
+For a more concise example of how to use Gentium Plus as a web font, see *GentiumPlus-webfont-example.html* in the font package *web* folder.
+For detailed information, see [Using SIL Fonts on Web Pages](http://software.sil.org/fonts/webfonts).

 *If this document is not displaying correctly a PDF version is also provided in the documentation/pdf folder of the release package.*